pac-dev/notes/content/waveguides.md

 Digital delay lines are made of discrete samples, but we need to read them at arbitrary time points between samples.
 There are a few possible solutions to this:

-- Rounding the time to the nearest exact sample.
+- Rounding the delay length to the nearest exact sample.
 This will cause the model to be detuned, especially at common sampling rates and higher pitches, where a difference of half a sample is easily perceptible.

-- Linear interpolation.
+- Sampling the delay line with linear interpolation.
 This will cause undesirably different timbres depending on which note is being played.
-Pitches that cause even interpolation between two samples will have audible filtering and shorter decay.
+Delay lengths that are far from integer values will cause an audible filtering and shorter decay.

 - Polynomial interpolation.
 This is the simplest solution to give an acceptable result, and is used in all the examples above.
 Interpolating over four samples tends to be sufficient for musical purposes.

 - Resampling the delay loop.
-A more unusual solution, where we use a fixed or rounded delay length for the delay loop, but we process the entire loop at a different sample rate than the final output.
+A more unusual solution, where we use a fixed or rounded delay length, but we process the entire delay loop at a different sample rate than the final output.
 This way, interpolation artifacts are not amplified by the delay loop.
-Depending on the inner filters being used, it's sometimes also useful to oversample the delay loop for quality.